-With respect to credit risk arising from the other financial assets of the Group, which comprise bank balances and other receivables, the Group's exposure to credit risk arises from default of the counterparty, with a maximum exposure being equal to the carrying amounts of these instruments.
+With respect to credit risk arising from the other financial assets of the Group, which comprise cash and cash equivalents, deposits, and other receivables, the Group's exposure to credit risk arises from default of the counterparty, with a maximum exposure being equal to the carrying amounts of these instruments.
 There is no significant concentration of credit risk within the Group in relation to these other financial assets.